ChinSekYi/mlops-fyp/docs/Developer_Guide/mlflow-tracking-server-setup.md

 *This guide describes how to set up an MLflow tracking server, S3 artifact storage, and PostgreSQL backend.*

+For model promotion workflow and scripts, see [model-promotion/README.md](../../model-promotion/README.md).

 ## Overview & Architecture Diagram